What Are Ancient Grains?

 Bulgur and freekeh are not actual grains; rather, they are forms of processed cracked wheat.
 Although traditionally made of ancient wheat grains, bulgur and freekeh are more commonly made from modern durum wheat.
 (4) Both bulgur and freekeh make great additions to salads, side dishes, and pilafs.

 Millet is a small, round ancient grain that is part of the grass family along with sorghum and teff.
-All three are good sources of fibre, vitamins, and minerals, and are naturally gluten-free.
+All three are good sources of fiber, vitamins, and minerals, and are naturally gluten-free.
 Millet, sorghum, and teff can all be sure to make porridge, salads, soups, stews, and baked goods such as pancakes, loaves, and bread.

 Quinoa is a flowering plant in the amaranth family, technically a seed, that is classified as a pseudocereal.
-Quinoa is a naturally gluten-free grain, vitamins, minerals, and plant compounds, as well as antioxidants, and works well in porridge, salads, soups, stews, and casseroles, or as a simple side dish or pilaf.
+Quinoa is a naturally gluten-free grain, with vitamins, minerals, and plant compounds, as well as antioxidants, and works well in porridge, salads, soups, stews, and casseroles, or as a simple side dish or pilaf.

 Benefits of Ancient Grains

-Like all whole grains, ancient grains are food sources of complex carbohydrates, fibre, vitamins, and minerals.
+Like all whole grains, ancient grains are food sources of complex carbohydrates, fiber, vitamins, and minerals.
 Many grains also contain healthy fats and moderate levels of vegetarian protein.
 Although the exact health benefits are unique to each variety, overall, some research suggests that individuals who regularly consume whole grains have a lower risk of heart disease, stroke, diabetes, and some cancers.
-(5)(6) The fibre-rich nature of these grains can also aid with digestion and may support overall gut health.
+(5)(6) The fiber-rich nature of these grains can also aid with digestion and may support overall gut health.